 Our acid mantle is made from our natural oils and sweat, mixed together they form a protective film that covers our skin.
 It protects us from things like bacteria and other external polluters but also helps prevent something called trans-epidermal water loss.

 A dry skin produces less sebum than other skins so therefore can lack the lipids needed to keep the acid mantle healthy.
 If it becomes compromised, skin can become irritated and flakey, it can also start to lose water too.
-A dry skin can be itchy, rough and lack lustre.
+A dry skin can be itchy, rough and lack lustre, it may be flakey too.
 It can be exacerbated by washing with harsh cleansers and too hot water amongst other things.

 A dehydrated skin is lacking water and any skin can become dehydrated.
 Dry skins can be prone to it – if the acid mantle is disrupted then water can escape.
 Over cleansing and over exfoliating can also damage this natural barrier which can lead to dehydration and also strip natural oils.
 Central heating in the winter and air conditioning in the summer can both contribute to it too, as can environmental elements.
 A dehydrated skin can become uncomfortable and lacklustre.
 I often find it becomes more apparent when make-up is applied – the products can sit in the very fine lines that are typical with dehydration.